Skip to main content

 Open

 ODNI concurred with our recommendation.
 As of November 2019, ODNI stated that review proceedings considerations have been a focus of the ongoing Trusted Workforce 2.0 discussions with a view toward whether policy changes were necessary.
 ODNI further stated that one key to further examination of this issue is to gather metrics which can inform any subsequent adjustment to the current Executive Branch revocation and review proceedings area.
 They stated that metrics collection has begun with a January 2019 data call which includes the capture of metrics on denials, revocations, and national security adjudications resulting in an adverse adjudication of eligibility for access to classified information or eligibility to hold a sensitive position.
 Metrics collection was expected to be completed in 2020.
 Our review of the ODNI metrics found that the items related to revocations were simply counts of actions taken, such as the number of initial investigations and periodic reinvestigations (PR) completed by another agency that resulted in a denial or revocation; number of denials or revocations that occurred separately from a PR; number of initial investigations and PRs that resulted in a denial or revocation, that were appealed, or overturned on appeal; and polygraphs resulting in a denial or revocation.
 While ODNI's metrics represent progress, they are not performance measures that would help ODNI substantively assess the quality of the revocation process.
-As of August 2023, GAO had not received an update from ODNI on the status of the development of any additional metrics.
-To implement this recommendation, ODNI needs to develop performance measures that can enable them to assess the quality of the revocation process.
+In June 2024, ODNI indicated that the Performance Accountability Council addressed this gap in guidance it previously issued including the Federal Personnel Vetting Performance Management Standards and the Federal Personnel Vetting Performance Management Standards Implementation Guidance.
+However, the guidance ODNI provided does not include performance measures with measurable goals and targets that would better enable them to identify and resolve problems and direct the collection of related revocation and appeals information.
+To implement this recommendation, ODNI needs to develop performance measures with measurable targets to enable the agency to assess the quality of the revocation process.

 Department of Homeland Security To facilitate coordination between personnel security and human capital offices regarding how a security clearance revocation should affect an employee's employment status, and to help ensure that individuals are treated in a fair and consistent manner, the Secretary of Homeland Security should direct the Under Secretary for Management to review and revise policy regarding coordination between the personnel security and human capital offices to clarify what information can and should be communicated between human capital and personnel security officials at specified decision points in the revocation process, and when that information should be communicated.